SyamMusrin/SMARTGreen/README.md

 # SMARTGreen
 SMART Green project for GWS Living Art

+17/7/23 V1.3.1 release
+Made amendments to the folder in order for the raspberrypi to launch the python script on startup.
+Updated the instructions and added a few more files:
+1. launcher.sh
+2. logs

+amended code:
+1. main.py (programed button)

 12/7/23 V1.3 release
 This is the final version for usage.
 The changes: